What It’s Like Living in Winter Garden: A Modern, Walkable, Family-Friendly Community

 Luxury properties in the Horizon West corridor

-In 2025, most neighborhoods benefit from continued development along SR-429, pushing demand upward while still providing more inventory than the peak scarcity years.
+In 2025, most neighborhoods benefit from continued development along SR-429 and the new SR-516, pushing demand upward while still providing more inventory than the peak scarcity years.
+This area has seen thriving expansion since it's so close to the Disney area.

 Schools and Community Services

 Winter Garden is known for strong public schools, including several A-rated campuses.
-Horizon High School and surrounding feeder schools have become major draws for families.
-Community parks, recreation programs, and local events add to the family-friendly environment.
+The Orange County school district has done a wonderful job of not letting overcrowding get away from them.
+The newly opened Horizon High School and surrounding feeder schools have become major draws for families.
+Community parks, recreation programs, and continued commercialization add to the family-friendly environment.

 Outdoor and Recreational Appeal